The deep influence of Interior Design on the culture it incubates and behavior of inhabitants of the space.

 In addition good interior design can be life changing for the occupants and helps in creating a living culture that stays with the family throughout their life

 This article comes to us from our partner Artburt.
 Artburt has been passionately promoting the cause of Digital Photography as an art form since the last few years.
 In a discussion with Sriharsha & Siri (Artburt’s founders) last week we briefly were talking about some of the best practices to follow when choosing the wall on which to hang the artwork and a week later I get this ping from Siri that Sriharsha has penned down a formal blog post on the topic.
 Do appreciate you taking the initiative to do this Sri…thank you.
 So without much ado…here goes.
-Nandita […]
+Nandita The 5 simple steps to choosing the right wall to hang your precious art 1.
+Direction of Light: A room filled with loads of natural light is obviously the best for enjoying your art.
+That said its very important that we also consider the direction of the light entering the room […]

 I was looking for Hi Gloss finish options that are 100% waterproof for the utility and other open to the rain spaces and was recently handed a trial sample of Polymer Shutters by one of the manufacturers.
 While acrylic shutters have been around for some time (note that acrylic also happens to be a “polymer”) Polymer shutters are a recent introduction.
 The difference between the two is that Acrylic shutters have the acrylic sheet pasted only on one side of an MDF / Ply board, Polymer shutters have the polymer surface pasted on all the 6 sides of ply.
-Since […]
+Since the finishing is done in a factory polymer shutters are seamless with no edges showing and the shutter looks like one solid block.
+The manufacturing process also allows for innovative stuff like integrating the handle within the shutter etc. I am in the process of testing the product’s capability to […]